Here are a couple of sample class projects:

-Google Maps includes the "My Places" tab, which allows users to drag-and-drop points onto a map and add photos, descriptions and links.
-Additionally, there is a "Collaborate" option to allow editing by others.
+Google Maps includes the "My Maps" link, which allows users to drag-and-drop points onto a map and add photos, descriptions and links.
 All this and more is explained in their Help Guide (see also the complete list of online tutorials).

 For projects requiring collaborative entry of data, you can use Spreadsheet Mapper to create layers for Google Maps or Earth.
 If you have a spreadsheet of locational data, you can also use Google Fusion Tables (not available with Google Apps accounts).